bosh-elastic-stack/elasticsearch-boshrelease/README.md

 **ℹ️ Important ℹ️**

-Since 0.17.0, elasticsearch bosh release comes with [Apache License version](https://www.elastic.co/downloads/elasticsearch-oss).
+Since 0.17.0, elasticsearch bosh release comes with [Apache licensed distribution](https://www.elastic.co/downloads/elasticsearch-oss).
 Please do not use previous versions.
-If you want to use X-Pack features, download [Elastic License version](https://www.elastic.co/jp/downloads/elasticsearch) and build the bosh release with it by yourself.
+If you want to use X-Pack features, download [Elastic licensed distribution](https://www.elastic.co/jp/downloads/elasticsearch) and build the bosh release with it by yourself.
 You can use [a prepared concourse task](#build-your-own-bosh-release-with-x-pack-by-concourse).

 ### Create/update index templates